cyberrie/Console-Finances/README.md

 Greatest Decrease in Profits: Sep-2013 ($-2196167)
 ```

-## Screenshot
+## Screenshot of the Console Output

 ![console-finances](./Console-Finances.png)

 ## Links

-Click on this link to access the Live Server: [Browser Console](https://cyberrie.github.io/Bootstrap-Portfolio/)
+1. Click on this link to access the Live Server: [Console Finances](https://cyberrie.github.io/Console-Finances/)

+2. Press Command+Option+J (Mac) or Control+Shift+J (Windows, Linux, ChromeOS) to open the Console

 ## My Process